Share this publication

 Costumes can be very with Frontline costumes ranging from $1200-$2000 and back line costumes ranging from $200-$900, with the average backline costume costing around $500.
 Men’s costumes usually cost around $500-600.

+There are no pretty costumes to be seen here.
 If you do get up and attend J’ouvert a little warning is that you must be prepared to get hit with flour, paint, mud, water and maybe even clay.
 There is nothing you can do to avoid it, just get ready to get down and dirty and join in the fun.

 J’Ouvert actually originated in Trinidad and Tobago and has since spread across the world to numerous other carnivals.

-▷ J’ouvert Band
+▷ J’ouvert Bands

 Why not join a J’ouvert Bands, which are separate to Mas Bands.
 When you join a J’ouvert Band you will get a costume and can parade with the band.
 The packages will also include a pre-party, drinks, food and a few other perks.

 What are the most popular Jóuvert Bands at Trinidad Carnival?
 The most popular bands are the Dirty Dozen, Red Ants, Yellow Devilz and Caesar’s Army.
 Do some research before you go to find out which band you want to join.